Reviewed by: Dr. Brian Sullivan

 The Essential Role of a Gluten-Free Diet in Celiac Disease Management

-The primary treatment for celiac disease is a strict gluten-free diet.
+If you’re wondering how to treat celiac disease, the primary treatment is a strict gluten-free diet.
 This involves eliminating all sources of gluten from your diet.

 Foods to Avoid

-Avoid foods containing wheat, barley, and rye.
-This includes:
+Avoid foods containing wheat, barley, and rye, including:

 Safe Food Options